recolic/notebook/README.md

 docker exec -ti rweb /bin/bash
 ```

-# DO NOT FORGET WRITING DOCKER-RUN INTO rc.local
+# DO NOT FORGET WRITING DOCKER-START INTO rc.local